The Front Bottoms

 Frequently Asked Questions

-Some of The Front Bottoms's most popular songs include Twin Size Mattress, Be Nice To Me, Lone Star.
-These tracks have impressed fans and helped cement their place in the music industry.
+The Front Bottoms's most streamed songs include Twin Size Mattress, Be Nice To Me, Lone Star.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.